-W3 Total Cache is a fantastic plugin to implement those suggestions and reduce your page loading time.
-It contains tons of options to optimize every corner of your website.
-It may be a little bit complex for the beginners but you can easily handle the configuration part by following tutorials from WordPress experts like wpmudev.
+WP Rocket is a fantastic plugin to implement those suggestions and reduce your page loading time.
+It contains tons of options to enable caching and optimize various parts of your WordPress website to serve content faster.

 Are you performing these WordPress maintenance tasks regularly?
 Feel free to share your thoughts through the comment form below.